 |

-The once mighty ocean liner quietly awaits its fate near the Walt Whitman
+The once mighty ocean liner quietly awaits her fate near the Walt Whitman

 Bridge in Philadelphia.
-Here are a few photos taken from my brother's boat and
+Here are a few recent photos.

 |